pavel-macovschi/checkbox-beautifier/README.md

 # Checkbox Beautifier

-## Add custom css3 styles to form inputs with the checkbox type to make it unique and beautiful matching your custom web design style.
+## Add custom css3 styles to form checkbox inputs to make it unique and beautiful matching your own web design.

 ## It is written in pure javascript and completely CSS free without extra dependencies.